 This inappropriate, unpopular scheme is being financed by the Heritage Lottery Fund to the tune of nearly £2million.
 Money that should be re-directed to a more sympathetic design 'worthy' of Biggin Hill, 'The Strongest Link' (Station Motto).

 Under these proposals, visitors to the Chapel will no longer be able to view the St George's Room with its commemorative stained glass windows, including the St George's Battle of Britain Memorial Window, without paying the predicted museum charge of £7.50.

-A Museum is long awaited at Biggin Hill, but the situation is incredible because there is an existing highly praised approved design, by the Biggin Hill Battle of Britain Supporters Club, which in no way affects the Chapel, but could provide the same level of support and with vastly superior facilities at lower predicted cost.
+People have waited over thirty years for a Museum at Biggin Hill, but the situation is incredible because there is an existing highly praised approved design, by the Biggin Hill Battle of Britain Supporters Club, which in no way affects the Chapel, but could provide the same level of support and with vastly superior facilities at lower predicted cost.
 Importantly it doesn't require the closure of the Chapel during the building works.